Here's our Salem Clubs Spreadsheet for 2013-2014 (click here).

-The Salem Ambassadors is a service oriented organization which consists of 7th and 8th grade boys who were nominated by their teachers to participate.
-Students are actively involved in various team building sessions to help each individual become a better leader, but also unify all into a brotherhood .
-The Ambassadors are also responsible for assisting the Salem community whenever needed.
-This may be in the form of greeting families at after school functions or becoming a mentor to the elementary school students during our Monday meetings.
-Also, one weekend per month is dedicated to volunteering at a local organization; such as The Food Bank or The Ronald McDonald House.
-Finally, college tours are taken in order for the students to understand the importance of a higher education.
-Please check out The Ambassadors website at www.thesalemambassadors.weebly.com to view the member roster and photos of our experiences.
+The Salem Ambassadors is a service oriented organization consisting of 7th and 8th grade young men who were selected after going through an extensive admissions process in the 6th grade.
+The Ambassadors are responsible for assisting the Salem community whenever needed; this may be in the form of greeting families at after school functions or becoming a mentor to elementary school students.
+They also plan events such as Salem’s Fright Night and The Salem Showdown Talent Show.
+One weekend per month is also dedicated to volunteering at local organizations - such as Miracle League Baseball or The Ronald McDonald House.
+Finally, members go on college tours to understand the importance of a higher education.
+Please check out The Salem Ambassadors website at www.thesalemambassadors.weebly.com to get information about applying, as well as to view the member roster and photos of their experiences.

 The Salem Blue Notes is a Jazz Choir.
 It is a year-long activity that meets twice a week after school for rehearsals.
 It is an auditioned group, meaning you must audition and be accepted to the group.
 They perform here at Salem as well as at a variety of community events.
 They take one major performance trip each year.
 In past years, we have gone to Gatlinburg, Tenn., Williamsburg, Virginia, Disney World, Florida, and New York City, New York.
 They learn about jazz music, performing, movement ,and vocal production.
 There are certain expenses to be a member, but there are several fundraisers done each year to help offset the costs.
 During track out, you must be able to attend at least half of the rehearsals that happen while you are tracked out.
 There are both male and female members.
 You can do one seasonal sport and still be a member.
 We sing, we dance, we laugh, and we enjoy a fellowship based in our music and performances.

 For more info., check out our site by clicking here.